Learning Farsi Online

 What Activities Iranians Do on Nowruz Days?

-After cleaning the house thoroughly, the home is ready for guests in New Year, Nowruz Days.
+After cleaning the house thoroughly, the home is ready for guests in the New Year, Nowruz festival.
 Everywhere is clean and tidy.
 On the tables, there are chocolates, nuts, pastries and cookies, and blue, pink, or red hyacinths alongside Haft-sin.
 Everyone is in new clothes waiting for spring begin.
 The special activities are:

 Iran, also called Persia and officially the Islamic Republic of Iran, is a country in western Asia.
 This country consists of 31 provinces then undeniably there are many different customs in terms of local food.
 The night before the new year, the primarily Iranian eat fresh herbs symbolize the rebirth of the year.